Gunjan909/NestQuest/README.md

 - **data/listings.json**
   Contains all the home listings with details like neighborhood, price, bedrooms, bathrooms, size, and descriptions.

+- **data/listings_prompt.txt**
+  Contains a prompt that can be fed to an LLM to generate the listings.json file.

 - **data/preferences.py**
   Contains predefined buyer preference questions and example answers to capture what a user is looking for in a home.